signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/03_Publishing_an_App_for_iOS/index.md

 1. On your Mac, go to: Finder -> Applications -> Utilities
 2. Launch the "Keychain Access.app"
 3. Go to: Keychain Access -> Certificate Assistant -> Request a Certificate From a Certificate Authority
-4. Enter your e-mail address you use for your Apple developer account
+4. Enter your e-mail address you use for your **Apple Developer Account** (not your iTunesConnect developer account email address, which may be different if you release apps on a client's behalf)
-5. Enter the "Comman Name" field (e.g., John Doe Dev Key)
+5. Enter the "Common Name" field (e.g., John Doe Dev Key)
 6. Select the "Saved to disk" radio button
 7. Click "Continue"
 8. Save the certificate to your Desktop
-9. With the Finder, double click the CSR on your Desktop
-10. Under "File", select "Open CSR"
-11. For "Issuing CA" select "Let me choose", then click "Continue"
-12. Select "Request a certificate from an existing CA", then click "Continue"
-13. Click "Create"
-14. Click "Done"
+9. Click **done**

 Now that the CSR has been generated and saved to the Desktop, go back to the "Create a Certificate Signing Request" in your browser's window.